A Day at the Park

 repeated and increasingly tall tales of times when the 'Blatt was king and we were queens.
 Or something.

 the skies are all

 This is a view I will

 truly miss, looking east from Section P. It's all so geometric— The horizon line is miles and

 stretching off into the distance.
 The dome is a desert, and the pyramid is a jungle.
 Really.

 Rosenblatt Stadium was being sold to pay off the debt remaining from

 its own NCAA-mandated, multi-million dollar renovations.
 The adjacent Henry Doorly Zoo would take

 control of the land before the 2011 season, and demolish

-Rosenblatt once the new TD Ameritrade Stadium was completed in downtown Omaha.
+Rosenblatt once a brand new stadium was completed in downtown Omaha.
 Last year I had thought that this

 year was the last year, but this year I found out next year would be the last year.
 As they say,